Supervised Dimensionality Reduction for Big Data

-To address these issues, we developed ``Linear Optimal Low-rank'' projection (\Lol). \emph{The key intuition behind \Lol~is that we can jointly use the means and variances from each class (like \Lda~and \Cca), but without requiring more dimensions than samples (like \Pca), or restrictive sparsity assumptions.} Using random matrix theory, we are able to prove that when the data are sampled from a Gaussian, \Lol~finds a better low-dimensional representation than \Pca, \Lda, \Cca, and certain other linear methods.
+To address these issues, {we developed a technique for incorporating class-conditional moment estimates, \Xox, the simplest example of which is \Lol}. \emph{The key intuition behind \Lol~is that we can jointly use the means and variances from each class (like \Lda~and \Cca), but without requiring more dimensions than samples (like \Pca), or restrictive sparsity assumptions.} Using random matrix theory, we are able to prove that when the data are sampled from a Gaussian, \Lol~finds a better low-dimensional representation than \Pca, \Lda, \Cca, and other linear methods.
 Under relatively relaxed assumptions, this is true regardless of the dimensionality of the features, the number of samples, or the number of dimensions in which we project.
-We then demonstrate the superiority of \Lol~over other methods numerically on a variety of simulated settings including several not following the theoretical assumptions.
-Finally, we show that on real data, including a multi-terabyte dataset, \Lol~achieves superior accuracy at lower dimensions while requiring only a few minutes of time on a single workstation.
+We then demonstrate the superiority of techniques derived using the \Xox~ approach {---including (i) \Lol, (ii) a variant of {\Xox}~which allows greater flexibility of the class-conditional covariances called \Qoq, and (iii) a robust variant of \Lol~called \Rlol---}over other methods numerically on a variety of simulated settings including several not following the theoretical assumptions.
+Finally, we show that on several 500 gigabyte neuroimaging datasets, and several multi-gigabyte genomics datasets, \Lol~achieves superior accuracy at lower dimensions while requiring only a few minutes of time on a single workstation.